Leslie Cole (artist): Later life

 Cole did not complete his war artist commissions until 1946 when he moved to London and established a studio in Fulham.
 He exhibited regularly at the Royal Academy, the Royal Portrait Society and abroad.
 Cole found work teaching at the Central School of Art and also took a job teaching art at Brighton College of Art.
 He continued to paint but nothing he produced matched the intensity of his wartime work and there were reports of heavy drinking.
 Brighton College of Art was to become Brighton Polytechnic and Cole was still working there in 1976 when he died.

 In 1938, Cole had married Brenda Harvey, who had been born Barbara Harris, an artists' model and a friend of Dylan Thomas.
 She had been a principal witness when Harold Davidson, the Rector of Stiffkey was defrocked for immorality with prostitutes.
 Barbara / Brenda sent a fourteen-page letter to the Bishop of Norwich about Davidson and gave evidence at Davidson's trial in 1932.
 A 2010 biography claimed that her past was only revealed to the family shortly before her death in 2003 and it appears that Cole was never aware of his wife's former role.

 Legacy

 In 1985 the Imperial War Museum created an exhibition of Cole's War artist work, entitled To the Front Line.
 Two of his later paintings appeared on Antiques Roadshow in 2009 when their value was estimated at 6,000 pounds each by paintings expert Rupert Maas.
 Cole has 25 works in the Imperial War Museum as well as over 70 others which are in public collections in Britain.

+In 2025 an exhibition in his home town was held by Museum & Art Swindon titled Leslie Cole: Recording Conflict.
+This combined works from the museum's own collection by Cole and his contemporaries together with loans from the Imperial War Museum.